peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

         int numeratorSmall,
         int denominatorSmall);

-Creates a rational number with the given numerator and denominator.
+Creates a rational number with the specified numerator and denominator.

 <b>Parameters:</b>